tigergraph/gsql-graph-algorithms/README.md

-# GSQL Algorithm Library
+# TigerGraph In-Database Graph Data Science Algorithm Library
 For TigerGraph version 3.1 or higher
-9/3/21
+10/5/2021

 The GSQL Graph Algorithm Library is a collection of high-performance GSQL queries, each of which implements a standard graph algorithm.
 Each algorithm is ready to be